websitefingerprinting/WebsiteFingerprinting/README.md

 ## Authors
 ---

+This is only for research purpose.
+The codes may not be written in a good way.
+Sorry for that.

 ## Acknowledgments
 Some of the codes are based on the following works.
 We thank respective authors for being kind to share their code:
 [1] Wang et al., "Effective Attacks and Provable Defenses for Website Fingerprinting": https://www.cse.ust.hk/~taow/wf/
 [2] Juarez et al., "Toward an Efficient Website Fingerprinting Defense": https://github.com/wtfpad/wtfpad
 [3] Hayes and Danezis, "k-fingerprinting: a Robust Scalable Website Fingerprinting Technique": https://github.com/jhayes14/k-FP
+[4] Payap Sirinam et al., "Deep Fingerprinting: Undermining Website Fingerprinting Defenses with Deep Learning": https://github.com/deep-fingerprinting/df